Diagram spaces, diagram spectra, and spectra of units: The adjunction between -spaces and -modules

 \begin{lemma} The functor $\bbQ^*$ is strong symmetric monoidal:

 \end{lemma} The general theory of \cite{MM}*{\S1.2} now applies to the functor $\bbQ^*$.
 Define functors $\bbQ \colon \cI \sU \arr \sU[\bbL]$ and $\bbQ^{\#} \colon \sU[\bbL] \arr \cI \sU$ by:

-Here $- \otimes_{\sD} -$ denotes the tensor product of functors (an enriched coend).
-See \cite{vogt} for a very readable account of the basic case where both functors land in topological spaces.
+Here $- \otimes_{\sD} -$ denotes the tensor product of functors (an enriched coend) over a topological category $\sD$.
+See \S\ref{Topological Categories and the Bar Construction} for the definition in this context.
+In particular, Proposition \ref{tensor_product_ok_prop} shows that $- \otimes_{\sD} -$ does not depend on the topology of $\ob \sD$, only on the enrichment of $\sD$.
+The paper \cite{vogt} is a readable account of the case when $\ob \sD$ is discrete and both functors land in topological spaces.
 For a more abstract setting and the relation to bar constructions, see \cite{shulman_hocolim}.
 We will freely use basic properties of this construction as contained in these sources.
 The results of \cite{MM}*{\S1.2} give us: